issouker97/ResearchTrack1_Assignment2/README.md

 ## Details About The Third Node: Printing both  Distance and Average Velociity (print_dis_avgvel.py)

 This node has the role to print out data on a robot's average velocity and distance from the target.
 The publish frequency parameter, which controls how frequently the information is printed, is obtained by the node from ROS parameters.
-In addition, it initializes a variable to keep track the recent data printed and creates a subscriber to the '/posxy_velxy' topic, which includes messages of robot's updated (x,y) positions and (x,y) velocities
+In addition, it initializes a variable to keep track the recent data printed and creates a subscriber to the '/posxy_velxy' topic, which includes messages of robot's updated (x,y) positions and (x,y) velocities.

 There is function called math.dist() function, which is used to calculate the distance between the desired position of the robot and its real-time position that the node gets respectively from the message received.
 The same thing happens with the average velocity, the node receive the velocity component of both desired and real-time  speed and calculate the average.
 At the end, printing results, distance and average velocity, will be through using the rosp.loginfo() function and make a refresh to the recent reported time variable.